Planning a vacation in France’s Loire Valley? This is the ultimate guide to taking a one week road trip in the Loire Valley.

 Studded with beautiful chateaux, the UNESCO-listed Loire Valley is full of aristocratic pomp and architectural grandeur.

 Gliding gently east to west, the Loire River cuts through a valley carpeted with verdant fields, vineyards, and rolling hills.
 Aside from Chartres, the gateway to the Loire, the Loire towns aren’t much of a draw.

 No, it’s the enchanting and centuries old fairytale castles that are the dazzling must see attractions and landmarks in the Loire Valley.

 The Loire Valley is an easy journey from Paris.
-This Loire Valley itinerary assumes you arrive in Paris.
+This one week in Loire Valley itinerary assumes you arrive in Paris.
 You could also fly into Nantes and reverse the order of this itinerary.

-Here's an overview of my recommended Loire Valley road trip itinerary:
+Here’s a quick snapshot of what you’ll see with this Loire Valley road trip itinerary: